jszwedko/personal-site/content/project/git-duet.md

 <!--more-->

-Traditionally, pairing programmers either have to settle for either:
+Traditionally, pairing programmers have to settle for either:

 - Only associating one of their names and email addresses with the commit
 - Abusing `user.name` and `user.email` to create an amalgamation of their